 - After adding in the last cup of self-rising cake flour, mix on low until the flour is just incorporated.

 - Pour the batter evenly between the prepared pans.
 I like to use a kitchen scale to ensure each pan has exactly the same amount of batter.

-- Bake for 31-33 minutes, or until a toothpick comes out clean.
+- Bake for 31-33 minutes or until a toothpick comes out with a few moist crumbs.

 - Place the pans in the freezer for about 45 minutes, to accelerate the cooling process.
 Once the layers are fully cooled, carefully flip the pans and remove the layers from the pans.